12 Era of Bad Feelings

 Burr Duel & Burr Conspiracy

 Burr and Hamilton had a quarrelsome history.
-Burr resented George Washington promoting the lower-ranking Hamilton to general (partly because Washington caught Burr looking through his private papers), and Hamilton backed John Jay over Burr for New York Governor in 1795.
+Burr resented George Washington promoting the lower-ranking Hamilton to general, partly because Washington caught Burr looking through his private papers, and Hamilton backed John Jay over Burr for New York Governor in 1795.
 Then Hamilton backed his nemesis Jefferson over Burr in the 1800 presidential controversy.
 Writing that Hamilton had stymied his ambitions at every turn, the “Dark Father” (Burr) challenged Hamilton to a duel, killing him in 1804 before fleeing the country.

-Many people considered gunfighting by the traditional code duello passé by the late 18th century, but thin-skinned men of honor carried on the tradition through the 19th century, especially in the South and Old West (it was never really “traditional” in the first place, having been popularized recently by the Continental Army, who picked up on it from Redcoats).
+Many people considered gunfighting by the traditional code duello passé by the late 18th century, but thin-skinned men of honor challenged rivals through the 19th century, especially in the South and Old West (it was never really “traditional” in the first place, having been popularized recently in America by the Continental Army, who picked up on it from Redcoats).
 Historian Joanne Freeman points out that often gentlemen didn’t intend to kill each other and Hamilton had wiggled out of several potential duels in the past by settling arguments before they reached the field of honor.
 He had room to do likewise with Burr but couldn’t muster an apology.
 He was depressed anyway after his son Philip was killed in a duel defending his father’s honor.
 Dueling was illegal in most places, with punishments varying regionally.
 Hamilton may have been undone by his own scheme to cheat.
 He brought long-barreled pistols with hair-trigger settings that only required half of the usual ten pounds of pressure to pull and accidentally squeezed off an early shot over Burr’s head as he was intending to take aim.
 Other historians, including biographer Ron Chernow, assert that Hamilton missed intentionally and told several people he would ahead of time.
 Confusing matters more, witnesses disagreed as to who shot first.
 In any event, Hamilton missed but Burr hit Hamilton above the right hip, fatally piercing his abdomen, kidney, and spine.
 Sadly for Hamilton’s wife Elizabeth, she lost her son and husband to duels in the space of three years — killed on the same spot in Weehawken, New Jersey.

 Aaron Burr